 - 1) Develop a Coordinated Housing System

 - 2) Increase City investment in Housing

 - 3) Increase Affordable Housing Production, Rehabilitation, and Preservation

-- 4) Protect and Promote Neighborhoods

-- 5) Ensure Accountability to the Public
+- 4) Protect and Promote Neighborhoods - 5) Ensure Accountability to the Public

 By 2020, it was evident that the City was making rapid progress towards the original goals set by the HPF, with several production and preservation targets set to be met within just the first five years and many of the 24 strategies already completed or well underway.
-Staff viewed this as an opportunity to recalibrate the 10-year housing targets to account for a broader range of community needs, do a deeper dive remaining HPF strategies, and explore new strategies needed to achieve this vision.
+Of the 24 strategies in the HPF, 12 are complete and 5 are actively being worked on.
+Staff viewed this as an opportunity to recalibrate the 10-year housing targets to account for a broader range of community needs, do a deeper dive remaining 7 HPF strategies, and explore new strategies needed to achieve this vision.